-Strathclyde was founded over 210 years ago by a visionary professor who wanted to provide education to the working men and women of Glasgow, dubbing the University of Strathclyde 'a place of useful learning'.
+The University of Strathclyde was founded over 200 years ago by a visionary professor who wanted to provide education to the working men and women of Glasgow, dubbing the University of Strathclyde 'a place of useful learning'.
 Although it began as a technical institution, and still boasts an excellent College of Engineering, business and the humanities are also strong at Strathclyde.
 The main campus is located in the city center of Glasgow, making it a truly urban educational experience.

 The University of Strathclyde offers accommodation in student housing.
 Student housing in the UK tends to resemble the style of Mayflower Residence hall, with 4-6 students sharing a 'flat' with common kitchen and bathroom facilities and individual single-person rooms, however variations to this style are available.
 Meal structure varies according to each student's preference and residence.